'Misread the cues': Flag Eagle on 'embarrassed' nightclub seven

-WEST Coast did not have any "hard and fast rules" in place about attending nightclubs when it fined seven players $2500 each on Monday, according to premiership defender Liam Duggan.
+WEST Coast did not have any "hard and fast rules" in place about attending nightclubs when it fined seven players $5000 each - half of which is suspended - on Monday, according to premiership defender Liam Duggan.

 The club had implored the group to use common sense in a set of guidelines, however, and asked them to avoid high-density areas during a player availability crisis.